qtrunguyen/C-SFML-Minesweeper/README.md

 # ABOUT THIS PROJECT
 ## Introduction

-Tetris game made with C++ and SFML library.
+Minesweeper game made with C++ and SFML library.

 ## Gameplay